 Previous industrial and academic research in this area has been fragmentary, with focus on specific cell types and individual chemicals.
 In particular, studies on toxin-exposed cells have tended to focus on just one of the “omes” (usually the transcriptome), and have not, to date, provided sufficient information to provide the step change in reverse engineering to deliver highly-productive, product-resistant hosts for industrial synthetic biology.
 By contrast, our multi-omic integrated whole systems analysis will provide a much deeper understanding of bacterial physiology that can be used to grow further UK IBBE business in the long term.

-In addition, through the creation of DETOXbase and integration of metabolic modelling we will be able to design both generic and specific solutions to reverse engineer hosts for improved chemical tolerance, and hence remove this significant barrier to profitability.
+In addition, through the creation of DETOXbase (now MORF) and integration of metabolic modelling we will be able to design both generic and specific solutions to reverse engineer hosts for improved chemical tolerance, and hence remove this significant barrier to profitability.

 Transport and Efflux